-property selection: list[Node] | Node | None
+property selection: list[toga.sources.tree_source.Node] | Node | None

 The current selection of the tree.

 If multiple selection is enabled, returns a list of Node objects from the data source matching the current selection.
 An empty list is returned if no nodes are selected.